fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

     - The Continents lens has been updated to show Natural Wonders that can provide Artifacts.
     - Hegemony has switched places with Militarism and now requires Nationalism and Globalism.
     - Increased the number of Artifacts that are spawned on Tiny maps.
 - Holy Cities can now be converted.
-Note that when players create their own Missionary Units, they will always follow the player’s chosen Religion.
+Note that when players create their own Missionary Units, they will always follow the player's chosen Religion.

 ## Leaders & Civs